dogeystamp/emergencysimu/README.md

 1. **Start Training Session**
    - A random emergency scenario will be automatically selected
    - Click "Start Emergency Call" button
-   - Allow microphone access when prompted
    - The AI agent will begin simulating an emergency caller

 2. **Interact with the Caller**
-   - Listen to the emergency description
+   - Read the emergency description
-   - Ask appropriate questions using voice or text input
+   - Ask appropriate questions using the text input
    - Use quick response buttons for common dispatcher phrases
    - Provide clear, calm instructions